jordansimsmith/namesayer/README.md

 ## User Instructions

-### View Scene
-1. On application startup the left most list will be populated with all available names from the database.
-The names are listed in alphabetical order for easier naviagtion.
-Similar names are placed under the same branch to reduce cluster.
-2. Select desired name/s to practise by clicking on the corresponding checkbox/es.
-3. Click the **Select** button to update the playlist.
-4. To add previously saved user attempts, highlight any given name on the database.
-The corresponding user practices will populate the far right list.
-An empty list indicates that user has yet to save any practice recordings.
-*OPTIONAL: User may chose to randomise the order in which the recordings are played by checking the **Shuffle** checkbox.*
-5. When satisfied with the playlist, the user may start the playback using the **Playback** button.

-### Practice Scene
-1. The practice scene contains a list on the left containing all of the selected names in order that they will be practised.
-2. **Previous** and **Next** buttons can be used to navigate through the list of names.
-3. The **Practice Mode** checkbox can be selected so that the names can be listened to without being attempted by the user.
-4. The **Play** button plays the selected name, and if **Listen only** is unselected, then it will prompt the user to record their attempt at the name.
-A comparision between the recording and the user attempt will be played after.
-The user can then choose to save this creation for future access or to discard it.
-5. The **Bad Recording** button allows the user to indicate that a database recording is of low quality.
-The user should select which of the names is of bad quality.
-These ratings are stored in a file called *badnames.txt* in the same location as the runnable jar.
-6. The **Test Mic** button can be used to test the volume of the user's microphone.
-7. The **Return** button can be used to return to the previous screen where the user can select more names to practice or replay their past attempts.

 ### Search Database
 1. Users can enter a string of Names they would like to listen/practise with.
 2. Once the user is satisfied with their search they can click the **Search** button to commence name search.